Isidore the Laborer: Iconography

 Saint Isidore is often portrayed as a peasant holding a sickle and a sheaf of corn.
 He might also be shown with a sickle and staff; as an angel plows for him; or with an angel and white oxen near him.
 In Spanish art, his emblems are a spade or a plough.

 Legacy

 The story of St. Isidore is a reminder of the dignity of work, and that ordinary life can lead to holiness.
-Legends about angel helpers and mysterious oxen indicate that his work was not neglected and his duties did not go unfulfilled.
-St. Isidore's life demonstrates that: If you have your spiritual self in order, your earthly commitments will fall into order also."
+"Legends about angel helpers and mysterious oxen indicate that his work was not neglected and his duties did not go unfulfilled."
+St. Isidore's life demonstrates that: "If you have your spiritual self in order, your earthly commitments will fall into order also."

 The house of his master, Juan de Vargas, in Madrid is now a museum, popularly known as the "Casa de San Isidro".
 It houses temporary exhibitions on the history of Madrid, as well as on the life of the saint.
 It is not to be confused with the aforementioned San Isidro Church.
 Not only does this museum contain a chapel built upon the place where Isidore lived and died, but also the well where his son fell and was saved.

+In popular culture

+His life and miracles have inspired paintings, a poem by Lope de Vega, music and a 1964 film Isidro, labrador by Rafael J. Salvia.

+Javier Escrivá played the role of the saint.